KubeRocketCI/docs/docs/operator-guide/project-management-and-reporting/install-reportportal.md

 To install MinIO, follow the steps below:

-1. Check that `edp` namespace is created.
+1. Check that `krci` namespace is created.
 If not, run the following command to create it:

     ```bash
-    kubectl create namespace edp
+    kubectl create namespace krci
     ```

     :::warning For the OpenShift users